Growing Tulips in South Africa: A Guide to Blooming Success

 - Watering: Maintain even moisture during winter growth; ease off as leaves yellow after flowering.

-- Feeding: Mix a low-nitrogen, bulb-friendly fertiliser into the planting zone, then top-dress lightly as shoots appear.
+- Feeding: Use a low-nitrogen, bulb-friendly fertiliser at planting, then top-dress lightly as shoots appear.

-- Pests & problems: Watch for aphids and snails; ensure drainage to prevent bulb rot.
+- Pests & problems: Watch for aphids and snails; ensure good drainage to prevent bulb rot.

-Deadhead (remove spent flowers) to stop seed set, but leave foliage intact for 6–8 weeks so it can feed the bulb.
-In many warm SA gardens, tulips are best treated as annuals for a perfect show each year.
+Deadhead (remove spent flowers) to stop seed set, but leave the foliage intact for 6–8 weeks so it can feed the bulb.
+Once leaves yellow and collapse naturally, you can tidy up.

 Storing & re-using bulbs